 With the elimination of exterior mirrors, a high resolution wide-image display allows the driver to monitor the traffic situation behind the vehicle.

+Although only a research vehicle, Mercedes says that with the F 125!, "the vision of emission-free driving with large, luxurious automobiles takes on a concrete form," and that many technologies first used on previous research vehicles can now be found in its production cars.
+The company is particularly enthusiastic about the potential for hydrogen fuel cells to power electric driven large sedans.
 Recognizing that alternative drive systems will also need alternative infrastructure, Mercedes says it is working with various partners to develop such infrastructure.
 To that end, Mercedes' parent company Daimler and the Linde Group will construct 20 more hydrogen filling stations in Germany to ensure a supply of regeneration-based hydrogen for the growing number of fuel cell vehicles.

 Mercedes-Benz showcased the F 125! at the 2011 Frankfurt Motor Show and while the car itself isn't likely to ever enter production - even in 2025 - expect parts of the vehicle to start appearing on new models over the next decade.